The Mixos manual

 Generate materials, masks & brushes

-The Generate panel turns a prompt into reusable assets: a full PBR material, a weathering mask, a texture brush or a custom brush tip.
-You can also ask for a variation of a material you already have to explore alternatives without starting over.
-Generated assets save to your library for reuse across projects.
+Open the Library and switch to its Generate tab to turn a prompt into reusable assets: a full PBR material, a texture brush, a decal, a weathering mask, a custom brush tip — or a variation of a material you already have.
+Pick what to create at the top of the panel, type a prompt, and generate; the result saves to your library for reuse across projects.

-AI generation runs on credits and needs you to be signed in.
-Everything else in this manual — importing, baking, materials, painting, masking, decals and export — works without it.
+AI generation runs on credits and needs you to be signed in — a material costs a couple of credits (a 2K material is a Pro feature), and masks, decals, brushes and variations cost one.
+Everything else in this manual — importing, baking, materials, painting, masking and decals — works with no account at all.

 Export

-When the look is right, export a clean PBR map set.
-Pick your target engine and Mixos sets the correct normal-map convention and bit depth for you, then packs everything into a ZIP that drops straight into your scene.
+When the look is right, click Export at the top right of the menu bar to export a clean PBR map set.
+Pick your target and Mixos sets the correct normal-map convention and packing for you, then bundles everything into a ZIP that drops straight into your scene.

 Normal convention: OpenGL